-The Showcase will be held Saturday, February 22, 2014, at the StubHub Center in Carson, California.
-It will feature athletes from all over California and bring together outstanding educational institutions in Division II, III, and NAIA programs from across the country.
-The Showcase will be organized and managed by quality football coaches hand selected by Coach Donahue.
-A series of tests and drills will be run that will best display each player's various talents at their respective positions.
-Following the activities, players and universities will meet to discuss scholarship opportunities for the participating athletes.
-Admission will be restricted to the athletes, participating coaches, visiting high school and college coaches, college administrators, and the media.
+The 2014 Showcase was held Saturday, February 22, at the StubHub Center in Carson, California.
+It featured athletes from all over California and brought together outstanding educational institutions in Division II, III, and NAIA programs from across the country.
+The Showcase is organized and managed by quality football coaches hand selected by Coach Donahue.
+A series of tests and drills were run that best displayed each player's various talents at their respective positions.
+Following the activities, players and universities met to discuss scholarship opportunities for the participating athletes.
+Admission is restricted to the athletes, participating coaches, visiting high school and college coaches, college administrators, and the media.

 How It Works

 Student athletes from across California will register online prior to the Showcase.
 They must be a graduating high school senior and have not accepted a scholarship offer from a Division I football program.
 In addition they must meet one of the three following qualifications:

 - Be in the top half of their graduating class

 - Have an SAT score of 1000 (math and verbal only) or higher,

 Students must provide their own transportation to and from the StubHub Center in Carson, CA. Students are also required to bring two pairs of shoes (football shoes and sneakers) and any food they may require.